 – Four capsules Lovaza prescription omega-3 costs around $ 6.00

-Manufacturers producing omega-3 concentrates argue that their products contain more EPA and DHA per capsule.
-Since consumers have to take fewer capsules a day to achieve a clinically effective dose, they are more likely to comply with the dose regimen and experience health benefits as a result.
+Fish oil brands producing omega-3 concentrates argue that their products contain more EPA and DHA per capsule.
+Since consumers have to take fewer capsules a day to achieve a clinically effective omega-3 dose, they are more likely to comply with the dose regimen and experience health benefits as a result.